AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/overview.md

 ![Swift logo](images/ios/swift/Swift_logo_horz_lockup_color_rgb.png)

 Each lesson contains how-to exercises and foundational information to help you implement the Experience Cloud and understand its value.
 A demo Swift app is provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
 After completing this tutorial, you should be ready to start implementing all of your Experience Cloud solutions in your own iOS Swift app!

-After completing this tutorial you will be able to:
+After completing this tutorial, you will be able to:

 * Create a mobile tags property